 Ever wondered how your handy headphones play the music or how your TV remote helps you to watch your daily soap operas?
 The answer is ‘Embedded system’.
 With rapid technological advancements and our growing dependence on these ‘smart devices’, our day-to-day activities revolve around devices having embedded systems.
-Without this essential software, we will not be able to listen to our favorite music, use electrical light bulbs and switches, perform complex calculations or even have a piping hot dinner from our microwave too.
+Without this essential software, we will not be able to listen to our favourite music, use electrical light bulbs and switches, perform complex calculations or even have a piping hot dinner from our microwave too.

-An embedded system is a type of unique software implanted in any hardware or non PC- a device that helps in the functioning of the same.
+An embedded system is a type of unique software implanted in any hardware or non-PC- a device that helps in the functioning of the same.
 This is present in simple devices, like calculators and light switches, to complex devices, like robots and missile guidance systems.
 Embedded systems are popular because of their compact size and array of functions that can be performed by them.
 Because of this, they are used in practically every field.
 They are such a pivotal part of our rapidly advancing industry as they assure high-performance speed, reliability, and also accuracy.

 It is a given that the production and programming of these software’s are filled with many obstacles as the environment and the necessities of the user keep on changing.
 Sometimes we face safety concerns or sometimes the designs become obsolete.
 And there are many other issues that are frequently faced.
 In this article, we will delve deeper into this embedded software and study about challenges faced and issues that are encountered in the development of this embedded software.